-Trump campaign to resume TV ads on Monday with new targets in its sites
+Trump campaign to resume TV ads on Monday with new targets in its sights

 Trump campaign went dark on TV for a brief pause to update strategy